 The Fund may invest up to 30% of its total assets in securities denominated in foreign currencies and may invest beyond this limit in U.S. dollar denominated securities of foreign issuers.
 The Fund may invest up to 10% of its total assets in securities and instruments that are economically tied to emerging market countries (this limitation does not apply to investment-grade sovereign debt denominated in the local currency with less than 1 year remaining to maturity).
 The Fund will normally limit its foreign currency exposure (from non-U.S. dollar-denominated securities or currencies) to 20% of its total assets.
 The Fund may, without limitation, seek to obtain market exposure to the securities in which it primarily invests by entering into a series of purchase and sale contracts or by using other investment techniques (such as buy backs or dollar rolls).
 The Fund also may invest up to 10% of its total assets in preferred stocks.
 The Fund may purchase or sell securities on a when-issued, delayed delivery or forward commitment basis and may engage in short selling, which is the sale by the Fund of a borrowed security.

 Duration: The average portfolio duration of the fixed income portion of the Fund will vary based on the Subadviser's forecast for interest rates, but under normal market conditions is not expected to exceed ten years.
 Average duration is the weighted average of all bond durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's fixed income holdings to changes in interest rates.
-If the Fund's duration is longer than the market's duration, the Fund's fixed income assets would experience a greater change in value when interest rates are rising or falling than would the market as a whole.
+If the Fund's duration is longer than the market's duration, the Fund's fixed income assets would be expected to experience a greater change in value when interest rates are rising or falling than would the market as a whole.